-- Adaptive radiation in Asteromyia gall midges -- A collaborative NSF funded project (with P. Abbot, Vanderbilt U.) aimed at examining the ecological causes and evolutionary patterns of adaptive radiation.
+- Adaptive radiation in Asteromyia gall midges and their parasitoids -- A collaborative NSF funded project (with P. Abbot, Vanderbilt U.) aimed at examining the ecological causes and evolutionary patterns of adaptive radiation.
 We are using the association of Asteromyia gall midges on their goldenrod host plants as a focal study system for this work due to the widespread, fine-scale host associated genetic differentiation in this system and the complex multi-trophic interactions that are likely shaping this diversification.
 This work involves field surveys and field experiments, lab experiments, insect systematic and molecular phylogenetic and phylogeographic methods.
 In addition, we are currently beginning to employ genomic analyses to understand adaptive divergence in this system.

 - Diversity and community structure of caterpillars and parasitoids in the Ecuadorian Andes - A collaborative project with Lee Dyer (Tulane U.) and many others aimed at documenting the diversity of Lepidoptera and their parasitoids in a montane tropical cloud forest, and understanding their tritrophic interactions and compartmentalization into food webs.
 My focus is on the diversity, taxonomy, and host associations of the tachinid fly parasitoids.